nordeim/Gabriel-Family-Clinic/docs/llm/prompts-2.md

 ---

+awesome job! please meticulously plan and then create a complete database schema SQL  script as a complete backup of the Superbase database.
+The complete SQL script should be self sufficient to initialize my local dev database.

+---

 awesome job!
 Please create a complete downloadable zip archive of the entire workspace with its sub-folders and all files so that I can upload the project to my GitHub repo.
 Include in the zip archive your master execution plan and sub-plans.

 ---